-After years of traveling and living abroad, we want to share our best battle-tested travel resources with you.
+After 22+ years of traveling and living abroad, we’d like to share with you our best battle-tested travel resources.

-Below are 33 tools that will help you plan and enjoy your trips to the fullest!
+These are 33 travel tools that will help you plan and enjoy your trips to the fullest!

 Use the icons for easier navigation.